-Well it’s officially decluttering season.
 The internet explodes into a frenzy of organizing and decluttering following Christmas and I totally understand why.
-After spending the season stuffing every nook and cranny with holiday cheer, people are eager for less and then they notice the other excess that’s all around.
+After spending the season stuffing every nook and cranny with holiday cheer, you are eager for less and then you notice the other excess is smothering you.

 What you’ll need to Declutter Your Christmas Decor

 This post contains affiliate links for your convenience.
 If you click on a link and make a purchase I earn a small commission to help me run this site at no cost to you.
 Read my full disclosure here.

 Weird right?
 But I’m telling you, having a set of noise-cancelling wireless earphones keeps me in the cleaning and decluttering zone like nobody’s business.
 I don’t know about you, but listening to music really helps me stay focused when I’m cleaning…but believe it out not, a great podcast-especially one on cleaning–is absolutely motivating to keep me in the mood for tossing Chrismas clutter and getting things in check.

 What you should NOT do is turn on the tube.
 TV will distract you from the task at hand, slow you down and make you feel like cleaning will take forever.